boulund/phaster_scripts/README.md

 # PHASTER scripts
-Small utility scripts to query the PHASTER API endpoint.
+Small utility scripts to query the [PHASTER](http://phaster.ca/) [API](http://phaster.ca/instructions#urlapi) endpoint, to identify and annotate prophage sequences within bacterial genomes and plasmids.

 Run the script without arguments or with `-h`/`--help` to see a list of available options.
 The script creates a small local database in a tab